Prescribing Rules 💊

 📦 MDAs (Controlled Drugs)

-- Prescribe on the MDA Kardex if required (e.g., morphine, oxycodone).
+- Inpatient: use the MDA kardex when required (e.g. morphine, oxycodone).